InfiniteInteractive/LimitlessSDK/README.md

 * _fftw_ - if using medialib [link](http://www.fftw.org/)
 * _dlib_ - if using cvlib [link](http://dlib.net/)

 There is a batch file in the root dir vs2015x64_rebuild.bat, inside it are several vars that can be set to the directories where these libraries are.
 Once you set them you can run the bat file which will use CMake to create the VS solution files.
-Runnig vs2015x64.bat will build the VS solution file an automatically start VS with that solution.
+Running vs2015x64.bat will build the VS solution file an automatically start VS with that solution.